-In the example shown in Fig. 7, we assume that the communication between the MN and the CN is using the optimal media path (i.e. TRIM+ has previously completed route optimization procedures).
+In the example shown in Fig. 7, we assume that the communication between the MN and the CN is using the optimal media path.
 Therefore, the TRIM+ AS contacts the CN to undo the route optimization (step 3 in Fig 7).
-This procedure consists of sending a SIP UPDATE request to modify the view of the multimedia session in the CN, so that any media components affected by the handover of the MN are addressed to the address translator in its home network (instead of being addressed to the MN).
-Following TRIM+ procedures, this session modification is executed transparently to any end-user applications located in the CN, by simply reconfiguring its local address translator.
 As a result of this procedure, any media packets transmitted from the CN, which may otherwise be dropped during the handover of the MN, are temporarily buffered in its home network (step 4 in Fig. 7).
 It is important to note that the address translator buffering media traffic is an intermediary entity, which simply stores incoming IP packets until the MN completes the handover and the media path is re-established through the new access network.
 Thus, it does not terminate the media path at the transport level (e.g. it does terminate a TCP connection in the data plane).
-Finally, we want to highlight that procedures comprising step 3 are not necessary in case that the media path was already anchored in $AT_A$ .
-This may happen, for instance, when TRIM+ is not supported by the CN.
+Finally, we want to highlight that procedures comprising step 3 are not necessary in case that the media path was already anchored in AT_A .